-The Biomechanics and Biomaterials Laboratory is dedicated to research and education principally in the area characterization and testing of biomaterials.
-This Laboratory is equipped with a Tribometer, a DMA, Minimat tensile tester.
-Potentiostat/Galvanostat and an Analytical balance.
-Characterization of the wear resistance. tensile, compressive and fatigue properties are performed in this facility.
-Corrosion resistance through potentiodynamic behavior and polarization. cvclic voltammetry electrochemical impedance spectroscopy are measured in this laboratory.
+Biomechanics The and Biomaterials Laboratory is dedicated to research and principally in the education area of characterization and testing of biomaterials.
+This Laboratory is equipped with a Tribometer, a DMA, Minimat tensile tester, Potentiostat/Galvanostat and an Analytical balance.
+Characterization of the wear resistance, tensile, compressive and fatigue properties are performed in this facility.
+Corrosion resistance and behavior through potentiodynamic cyclic polarization, voltammetry and electrochemical impedance spectroscopy are measured in this laboratory.

 The High Performance Computing and Visualization Laboratory (HPCVL) is located in room L-127 of the Lucchetti building in the Mechanical Engineering Department.
-It performs investigation in computational fluid dynamics of turbulent flows with heat transfer, algorithm development, parallel programing, performance computing. and visualization; particularly, for fundamental thermal-fluid research with applications to aerospace.
+It performs investigation in computational fluid dynamics of turbulent flows with heat transfer, algorithm development, parallel programing, high performance computing, and scientific visualization; particularly, for fundamental thermal-fluid research with applications to aerospace.
 The facility is equipped with a powerful GPU cluster, two workstations (with 128 and 64 GB of RAM memory, respectively), a virtual reality kit, a high-resolution monitor, and several terminals for remote connection to supercomputers: Blue Waters, Stampede, and Comet in US as well as MareNostrum 4 in the Barcelona Supercomputing Center (Spain).
-The Air Force Office of Scientific Research (AFOSR).
-National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and the Extreme Science and Engineering Discovery Environment (XSEDE) provided initial funding for HPCVLab and its research projects.
-The mission of the HPCVLab is to promote and facilitate thermal-fluid research by means of cutting edge computing and visualization technology for faculty. undergraduate and graduate students, and UPRM partners.
+The Air Force Office of Scientific Research (AFOSR), National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and the Extreme Science and Engineering Discovery Environment (XSEDE) provided initial funding for HPCVLab and its research projects.
+The mission of the HPCVLab is to promote and facilitate thermal-fluid research by means of cutting edge computing and visualization technology for faculty, undergraduate and graduate students, and UPRM partners.

 The Human-Centered Design Research and Development Laboratory purpose is to enhance quality of life by understanding human behavior and cognition to connect Design and Engineering for the development of knowledge and products for social well-being.
-Currently, the laboratory focuses in three areas: the intersection between Design and entrepreneurship, Design aesthetics, and Virtual Reality for Engineering applications.
+Currently, the laboratory focuses in three areas: the intersection between Design and entrepreneurship, Design for aesthetics, and Virtual Reality for Engineering applications.
 The laboratory is equipped with various high performance computers and head mounted displays (e.g. Oculus Rift) for the virtual reality experiments.
 In addition, a range of input outuput devices is available for inclusion in virtual reality experiments.
 The laboratory offers visualization of complex engineering analysis and product assemblies in support of ME courses and other partnerships.